m-butterfield/texter/README.md

 Texter
 ======

-Send text messages using [SMS gateways](https://en.wikipedia.org/wiki/SMS_gateway)
+Send text messages using your Gmail account and [SMS gateways](https://en.wikipedia.org/wiki/SMS_gateway)

 ## Setup

-First, you must have a mail server such as [Postfix](http://www.postfix.org/) installed and running on localhost.
-Then, install this package with pip:
+First, install this package with pip:

     $ pip install texter

+Then, set some environment variables so texter can send mail from your Gmail account:

+    $ export GMAIL_EMAIL=<email>
+    $ export GMAIL_PASSWORD=<password>

 ## Usage